carloscabo/Datalayerz/README.md

 # Requirements

 - jQuery 1.7.1+
-- You must have your GTM [correctly integrated with yout project](https://developers.google.com/tag-manager/quickstart).
+- You must have your GTM [correctly integrated with your project](https://developers.google.com/tag-manager/quickstart).
 - If you must give support to IE9 / IE10 you must add the [MutationObserver polyfill](https://github.com/megawac/MutationObserver.js/tree/master)

 # Usage